quangpham919/Portfolio-ver2/README.md

 # Portfolio-ver2
 ### Underconstruction
-This is my portfolio site which was built by Gatsby.js
+This is my portfolio project using gatsby.js